Charity Commission Number >> 275986

 2. Roles and responsibilities under the General Data Protection Regulations (GDPR)

 Harpenden Choral Society is the Data Controller and will determine what data is collected and how it is used.
-The Data Protection Officer for Harpenden Choral Society is the Treasurer, Robert Jones.
-He, together with the trustees, is responsible for the secure, fair and transparent collection and use of data by Harpenden Choral Society.
+The Data Protection Officer for Harpenden Choral Society is Claire Bridges.
+She, together with the trustees, is responsible for the secure, fair and transparent collection and use of data by Harpenden Choral Society.
 Any questions relating to the collection or use of data should be directed to the Data Protection Officer.

 Everyone who has access to data as part of Harpenden Choral Society has a responsibility to ensure that they adhere to this policy.